-RE: ELECTING SMALL BUSINESS TRUST (ESBT) ELECTION

-The trustee of the \\\\\\ Trust hereby elects under IRC 1361(e)(3) to treat the trust as an electing small business trust that is qualified to hold S corporation stock pursuant to IRC 1361(c)(2)(A)(v).
-The following information is also provided:

-Corporation Name, Address, ID#:
+RE: ELECTING SMALL BUSINESS TRUST (ESBT) ELECTION Trust hereby elects under IRC §1361(e)(3) to treat the trust as an The trustee of the electing small business trust that is qualified to hold S corporation stock pursuant to IRC §1361(c)(2)(A)(v).
+The following information is also provided: 1.
+Corporation: Corporation Name, Address, ID#: Address: EIN: 2.
+Trust: Address: EIN: 3.
+Beneficiaries Name: Address: EIN: Name: Address: EIN: 4.
+This election is made under IRC §1361(e)(3).
+5. The date (or dates) on which the stock of the corporation was transferred to the trust is The date on which the election is to be effective is 6.
+The trustee meets the definitional requirements of IRC §1361(e)(1) and all potential current beneficiaries of the trust meet the shareholder requirements of IRC §1361(b)(1).
+Signed: Trustee Date

-1. Corporation: Address: EIN:

-2. Trust: Address: EIN:

-3. Beneficiaries

-Name:

-Address:

--

-Name:

-Address:

-Address:

-- 4. This election is made under IRC \$1361(e)(3). - 5.
-The date (or dates) on which the stock of the corporation was transferred to the trust is

-6. The date on which the election is to be effective is \\\\\\.

-The trustee meets the definitional requirements of IRC 1361(e)(1) and all potential current beneficiaries of the trust meet the shareholder requirements of IRC 1361(b)(1).

-Signed:

-Trustee

-Date